Guide · 5 min read · 750 words

 Bulk Reef Supply's 4-stage and 5-stage RODI units are the most-recommended in the hobby.
 Spectrapure makes higher-end systems.
 AquaFX is solid mid-range.
 Whatever brand you pick, confirm: replacement cartridges are standard 10-inch or 20-inch (not a proprietary form factor), and the manifold accepts standard 1/4" push-fit tubing.

-Water change calculator to size your weekly RODI demand precisely.
+Water change calculator to size your weekly RODI demand precisely, then the salt mix calculator for how much salt that RODI water will need.

 People also ask